Fees, Insurance and EAPs

 only paid up to $400 and not the "up to $500" as advertised.

 This is a common misconception.
-Any sessions after these four will not be
+Any sessions after these three will not be

-eligible until the next calendar year.
-All plans operate on a calendar year regardless of when you started your job
+eligible until the next calendar or insurance year.
+Most large group plans operate on a calendar year regardless of when you started your job

 or health insurance plan.